flybywiresim/docs/docs/a32nx-dev/overview.md

 ## Introduction

-This guide has the objective of teaching you how to contribute efficiently to the FlyByWire A32MX project.
+This guide has the objective of teaching you how to contribute efficiently to the FlyByWire A32NX project.

 You will learn how to:

-- Setup a functional development environment;
+- Setup a functional development environment
-- Get familiar with the technologies involved;
+- Get familiar with the technologies involved
-- Understand our build process;
+- Understand our build process
-- Integrate into our development cycle and best practices.
+- Integrate into our development cycle and best practices

 ## Setting up a development environment

-Working on the addon will require, at a minimum, the following software:
+Working on the addon will require at a minimum the following software:

 - A code editor (with at least syntax highlighting, search and replace, and support for workspaces)
 - A `git` client (along with any editor integrations of your choice)
-- Docker desktop (either WSL2 or HyperV backend work, but the latter is faster)
+- Docker Desktop (either WSL2 or HyperV backend work, but the latter is faster)

 Most of our team works with either Visual Studio Code or IntelliJ IDEA-based IDEs for development.
 Obviously, your choice is yours as long as the resulting code conforms to our standards.